 What is Gross Domestic Product (GDP)?

 Gross Domestic Product (GDP) is the monetary value, in local currency, of all final economic goods and services produced in a country during a specific period of time.
 It is the broadest financial measurement of a nation’s total economic activity.
 The total goods and services bought by consumers encompass all private expenditures, government spending, investments, and net exports.
-Below are three different approaches to the GDP formula.
+Below are two different approaches to the GDP formula.

 What is the GDP formula?

 There are two primary methods or formulas by which GDP can be determined:

 1. Expenditure Approach

 The expenditure approach is the most commonly used GDP formula, which is based on the money spent by various groups that participate in the economy.

 GDP = C + G + I + NX

 C = consumption or all private consumer spending within a country’s economy, including, durable goods (items with a lifespan greater than three years), non-durable goods (food & clothing), and services.

 G = total government expenditures, including salaries of government employees, road construction/repair, public schools, and military expenditure.